This is the story of how I learned to be a highly productive procrastinator.

 Use a central calendaring and project-management tool to keep yourself on track.
 Some of you might call this "workflow scheduling," which is possibly Latinate for "keeping track without going insane."

-Make sure that that whatever system you use syncs everything (your calendar, meetings, travel, To Do, and tasks) in one place.
+Make sure that whatever system you use syncs everything (your calendar, meetings, travel, to do, and tasks) in one place.
 A bonus is being able to track your time and manage resources, because sometimes you need to do that.

 Is it a bit of a pain to set up a system?
 Well, it's a commitment.
 But it's like childbirth: The joy you'll get from having done it far outweighs any initial discomfort.